rrnyquist/ebenezer/_Scripture/ESV/48_Galatians.md

 to whom be the glory forever and ever.
 Amen. ^0105

-I am astonished that you are so quickly deserting him who called you in the grace of Christ and are turning to a different gospel — ^0106
+I am astonished that you are so quickly deserting him who called you in the grace of Christ and are turning to a different gospel-- ^0106

 not that there is another one, but there are some who trouble you and want to distort the gospel of Christ. ^0107

 But even if we or an angel from heaven should preach to you a gospel contrary to the one we preached to you, let him be accursed. ^0108

-As we have said before, so now I say again : If anyone is preaching to you a gospel contrary to the one you received, let him be accursed. ^0109
+As we have said before, so now I say again: If anyone is preaching to you a gospel contrary to the one you received, let him be accursed. ^0109

 For am I now seeking the approval of man, or of God?
 Or am I trying to please man?
 If I were still trying to please man, I would not be a servant of Christ. ^0110

-For I would have you know, brothers, that the gospel that was preached by me is not man’s gospel. ^0111
+For I would have you know, brothers, that the gospel that was preached by me is not man's gospel. ^0111

 For I did not receive it from any man, nor was I taught it, but I received it through a revelation of Jesus Christ. ^0112